 Fun, easy shortcuts to successful Feng Shui

-As we embark on a New Year, and decade (that many astrologers are saying will knock our socks off) it’s time to get that energy right, ditch the excuses and start being the bad ass boss lady you are.
+As we embark on a new decade (that many astrologers are saying will knock our socks off) it’s time to get that energy right, ditch the excuses and start being the badass boss you are.

-Here’s a few quick tips to get that energy flowing, just in time for Chinese New Year!
+Here are a few quick tips to get that energy flowing.

 Use Mirrors Wisely

 Mirrors reflect, push and pull energy, so position them in places where you want to increase energy flow.
 Use them to expand narrow halls, reflect a beautiful view or push out a missing piece.
 But make sure your mirrors reflect something beautiful.
 If the reflection is cutting off your head or pulling in a reflection of the cemetery across the street, you’ll need to find a new method.
 Finally, stop reading books, or online articles that tell you to avoid mirrors in the bedroom.
 I’ve read everything from they keep you awake, bring in too much energy, and my favorite, they invite ghosts into the bedroom.
 Are you kidding me? your bedroom can become a very yin space, especially if you’re a single female.
 Mirrors add much-needed yang energy and get your ass out of bed to keep your feet moving forward.
 Bedroom + Mirrors = kick-ass results!